matthewdaluz/AndroidPackageManager/README.md

 - Termux repos are detected automatically; Debian arches are mapped to Termux equivalents.
 - `apm update` downloads Release + Packages(.gz) into `/data/apm/lists` and parses them locally; `.xz` indices are intentionally skipped on Android.
 - Release metadata is verified against trusted keys in `/data/apm/keys` (`.asc` or `.gpg`, including inline `InRelease` signatures).
 Missing signatures or keys cause the source to be skipped unless `[trusted=yes]` is set.
-SHA256 verification of Packages/Release is wired but currently bypassed for `.deb` payloads.
+- Packages and `.deb` payloads are hash-verified (SHA256 preferred, MD5 fallback from repo metadata).
+Detached package signatures can be enforced per-source and successful results are cached in `PKGS_DIR/sig-cache.json`.
 - Per-source trust overrides:
   - `[trusted=yes]` skips Release signature verification for that repo.
   - `[trusted=required]` enforces Release verification; the source is skipped